Field-induced electronic phase separation in the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$: Results

 Fig.~\ref{fig:rawdata} (b-d) show a selection of $\mu$SR asymmetry spectra in a rotating reference frame (RRF) chosen such that the very high muon spin precession frequencies at high fields are scaled down for better visualization of the data.
-The RRF frequency is 130~MHz at 1~T and 1080~MHz at 8~T. In panel (b), data taken at 50~K shows an undamped oscillation of the muon spin asymmetry that is well described by a model including a single Gaussian component with a frequency corresponding to the external magnetic field of 1~T. This behavior is expected for a sample in the paramagnetic state.
+The RRF frequency is 130~MHz at 1~T and 1080~MHz at 8~T. In panel (b), data taken at 50~K shows an undamped oscillation of the muon spin asymmetry that is well described by a model including a single Gaussian component with a frequency corresponding to the external magnetic field of 1~T. This behavior is expected for a paramagnetic sample.
 At 5~K and 1~T in panel (c), the spectrum shows a clear decay of the muon spin asymmetry, which is dominated by one oscillating component with Gaussian relaxation.
 In panel (d) at 8~T and 5~K, the time evolution of the muon spin asymmetry is best described using two distinct components corresponding to the magnetic and non-magnetic regions in the sample, respectively.
-We show below that the non-magnetic regions of the sample are superconducting.
+Below, we argue that the non-magnetic regions of the sample are superconducting.
 The pronounced rapid decay of the muon asymmetry at early times is modelled by a Gaussian oscillation with an enhanced relaxation rate, consistent with muons stopping in magnetically ordered regions.
 The magnetic and SC components have rotation frequencies, $\omega_\text{m}$ and $\omega_\text{SC}$, and Gaussian decay parameters $\sigma_\text{m}$ and $\sigma_\text{SC}$, respectively.
-For details on the fitting function, see SM \cite{Supplementary}.
+For details on the $\mu$SR data treatment, see Appendix C.

+Fig.~\ref{fig:linear} shows the main result of this study; the linear dependence of the ND intensity and magnetic volume fraction ($V_{\rm m}$) found with $\mu$SR measured at low temperatures (RITA-II at 1.8~K, ThALES at 1.5~K, and HAL9500 at 2.5~K).
+The linear dependence has been found in two different neutron experiments, and their axes have been scaled independently to have the linear fits coincide on the arbitrary scale.
+The $\mu$SR measurements are on an absolute scale and directly show that the magnetically ordered fraction of the sample scales linearly with applied field.

-Fig.~\ref{fig:temperature} shows parameters extracted from fits to the ND, $\mu$SR, and magnetization data.
-In panel (a), we display the temperature dependence of the integrated intensity of the ND peak measured at ThALES.
+In Fig.~\ref{fig:temperature} the temperature dependence of parameters found with three different techniques are displayed together.
+Fig.~\ref{fig:temperature} (a) shows the integrated intensity of the ND peak measured at ThALES.
 The magnetic ordering temperature is determined to $T_{\rm N}= 39(1)$~K, for both 6~T and 12~T.